-*Ao Nang Cliff Beach Resort $$$$
+*Ao Nang Cliff Beach Resort

 If there was ever an ultimate flashpacker hotel, Ao Nang Cliff Beach Resort is it.
 You can spend a lot more, but even their budget rooms are really nice!
-This is a sprawling property compiled of restaurants, pools, amazing views of Ao Nang, and super helpful staff.
+This is a sprawling property comprised of restaurants, pools, amazing views of Ao Nang, and super helpful staff.

-The breakfast buffet has everything you could possibly want, and the hotel is perfectly located with the beach being about a 5-minute walk away and tons of shops, bars, and restaurants right outside.
+The breakfast buffet has everything you could possibly want and the hotel is perfectly located with the beach being about a 5-minute walk away and tons of shops, bars, and restaurants right outside.

 If you really want to know where to stay in Krabi, this is the spot.
 Only have a few days in Krabi?
 Stay here.
 Want everything to be first class but don’t really want to spend THAT much money.
 Stay here.

-RELATED: A guide to Krabi, Thailand!
+RELATED: Your guide to Krabi Town, Thailand!

-Tubkaek Boutique Resort $$$$$
+Tubkaak Boutique Resort

 I haven’t stayed here, but it looks amazing.
 I love the beach at TubKaek.
 I’ve been plenty of times after hiking the nearby mountain by the same name.